 Avocado is also an awesome addition to a low carb diet which gives it yet another fat burning edge.
 It comes in at 9 grams of carbohydrate per 100 grams; plus it will really fill you up so be sure to incorporate it into your diet every day to reap these benefits to the maximum.
 FYI: Remember portion control applies to all high fat foods, including the avocado hence the benefits be lost.
 One portion is equivalent to half a small avocado, or a quarter of a large one.

-9. CAN HELP DEPRESSION AND ANXIETY
+8. CAN HELP EASE DEPRESSION AND ANXIETY

-Excess homocystein can interfere with serotonin, dopamine and norepinephrine, all of which help regulate mood, sleep and appetite.
-So moral of the story – be sure to get your folate rich foods in if you want to feel calm and happy.
+Excess homocystein can interfere with serotonin, dopamine and norepinephrine – all of which help regulate mood, sleep and appetite.
+So moral of the story: be sure to get your folate rich foods in if you want to feel calm and happy.

 Omega 3 Fatty Acid’s Feed the Brain:-